maxritter/diy-thermocam-website/src/pages/docs/firmware/index.md

-If you just want to flash the newest version of the firmware to your device, follow the Firmware Update Guide in the Document section and use one of the pre-compiled versions (*.hex) from here.
+If you want to flash the newest version of the firmware to your device, follow the Firmware Update Guide in the Document section and use one of the pre-compiled versions (*.hex) from here.

 This guide should work on all common operating systems (Windows, Linux & Mac OSX).